mjj4791/python-buienradar/README.rst

 - PRECIPITATION: the amount of precipitation/rain in mm/h
 - PRECIPITATION_FORECAST: information on forecasted precipitation

-  - AVERAGE: the average expected precipitation mm/h)
+  - AVERAGE: the average expected precipitation (mm/h)
   - TOTAL: the total expected precipitation (mm)
-  - TIMEFRAME: the time-frame for the forecasted precipitation (s)
+  - TIMEFRAME: the time-frame for the forecasted precipitation (min)